10 Sustainable Fashion Myths Explained

 Then you need pesticides or GMO (Genetically Modified Organism) cotton.
 This harms the environment.
 Using organic cotton, following the GOTS standards and treating it well will make it sustain for years!”

 A “It’s all relative.
 Cotton is a natural, renewable fiber but it needs a lot of water to grow so the answer is yes and no.”

 N “Cotton is a thirsty crop, that needs a lot of water and fertilizers to grow, and a lot of water, energy and chemicals to process.
 So I would say it is not a sustainable material.

 There are better options like organic cotton, better cotton, recycled cotton, cotton made in Africa and cotton in conversion.”

 7. Polyester is an unsustainable material

-NS On average polyester has a lower environmental impact compared to conventional cotton but it is still an energy and chemical intensive process from crude oil to a textile fiber.
-There are recycled and bio-based low impact polyesters on the market.
+N “Polyester has a lower environmental impact compared to conventional cotton but it is still an energy and chemical intensive process from crude oil to a textile fiber.
+There are recycled and bio-based low impact polyesters on the market.”

 8. Fashion would be more ethical if the production was moved to EU as we have no sweatshops in here